 These stories showed that any poor child was destined to life of horrific conditions.
 These children were seen as commodities that were single units for sale.
 A child was more valuable to the family if they could earn a wage instead of getting a education.
 Every child that was sold by the workhouse to an apprentice was seen as a good thing, as it was one less mouth to feed.

 The idea of the workhouse came about in 1834, with the simply mindset that it would ‘humiliate the poor for asking for help, shame them into standing on their own two feet.’
 The workhouse was seen as the NHS of the day, a solution for the growing poverty of England.
 To be admitted to the workhouse a person had to satisfy the conditions that they were truly destitute which meant that you had no money, no job and nowhere to live.

 Although everyone living poverty (whether in workhouses or with their masters) experienced appalling conditions it was the children that suffered the most.
 They were often mistreated by their masters and the only food they received was scraps, which caused many of them to die from malnutrition.
 To increase productivity their teeth were filed and ears were put in vices, causing pain.

 It was in the late-19th century that the attitudes shifted even further away from the original mindset.
 In 1889, The National Society for the Prevention of Cruelty to Children (NSPCC) was established, this happened after the Education Act of 1870 had brought about huge changes by requiring all children between the ages of 5 and 13 in England and Wales to be educated.

 Charles Dickens novels were seen as the soap operas of the day.
-As people talk about what they watched on TV the night before, when a new installment of a piece was released it was talked about in the streets.
-The Adeventures of Oliver Twist shocked its readers with its depictions of poverty and crime.
+As people talk about what they watched on TV the night before, when a new instalment of a piece was released it was talked about in the streets.
+The Adventures of Oliver Twist shocked its readers with its depictions of poverty and crime.
 It took on the arguments the middle class had about criminals and made the truth about the conditions of the workhouse public.